NHL playoff hockey game streaming on a TV showing a cord-cutting setup

 Cheapest Way to Watch the NHL Playoffs in 2026

-Where this setup breaks down is not the price math.
-It breaks down in normal household behavior.
+Where this setup still breaks down is household friction.
 Someone forgets whether tonight is an ESPN2 game or a TNT/truTV game.
 The antenna works in one room but not another.
 A smart TV app is outdated when overtime is starting.
-If your house hates friction, the money you save can vanish in annoyance fast.
+If your house hates friction, the extra $18.51/month for YouTube TV can be worth paying.

 Before Tonight’s Game: Three Checks That Prevent Regret